openshift-kni/oran-o2ims/docs/cluster-configuration.md

 **Notes**:
 * The format of the `nonCompliantAt` timestamps might move to another structure in the status, but it will still be recorded.
-* Some changes happen so fast that the Policy doesn't even switch to `NonCompliant`, so the IMS operator cannot record the event.
-In this case, IMS still holds a correct recording since all the policies are/remain Compliant.
+* Some changes happen so fast that the Policy doesn't even switch to `NonCompliant`, so the O-Cloud Manager cannot record the event.
+In this case, the O-Cloud Manager still holds a correct recording since all the policies are/remain Compliant.
 * Once an enforce `NonCompliant` Policy becomes `Compliant` again, the `status.policies` is updated, the `status.clusterDetails.nonCompliantAt` value removed and the `ConfigurationApplied` condition updated to show that the configuration is up to date:
 * When refactored, the start and end times of the configuration being NonCompliant will be recorded.